ministryofjustice/cloud-platform-terraform-pushgateway/README.md

 print(response.status_code)
 ```

-## Scrapting Pushgateway Metrics from Prometheus
+## Scraping Pushgateway Metrics from Prometheus

 Lastly if you need to have Prometheus scrape your custom metrics then you will need to ensure that a target pointing to your pushgateway is added to Prometheus' configuration.
-This can be done by adding a new ```job_name``` to the ```additionalScrapeConfigs`` section to the values file of the prom-operator helm chart as below:
+This can be done by adding a new ```job_name``` to the ```additionalScrapeConfigs``` section to the values file of the prom-operator helm chart as below:

 ```
     prometheusSpec: